 You know, we're going to go into Brett Kavanaugh's high school days.

-Let's go into Bozo's archive versions of his writings and you know, and under an alias psychedelic warlord, including one that criticized some women as sluts, mocked them for having violent boyfriends, suggested the way to deal with these women is to call them completely ugly or inform Nazis uh skinheads, I guess, in your area, and go on from there.
+Let's go into Bozo's archived versions of his writings and, you know, under an alias, psychedelic warlord, including one that criticized some women as sluts, mocked them for having violent boyfriends, suggested the way to deal with these women is to call them completely ugly or inform Nazi skinheads, I guess, in your area and go on from there.

 I noticed two children crossing the street, and they were happy to be free of their troubles.